 The shader vzTMLUTShader allows you to apply transfer functions to the volume data by using a one-dimensional lookup table, which maps the interpolated texel values to color values.
 You can achieve a similar effect by applying the transfer function to precompute the color values for each texel in the volume and then use it as the volume texture for vzTMSimpleShader.
 This technique, however, would have a huge overhead due to the amount of computation involved.
 In addition, for every change to the transfer function the whole volume data will need to be re-downloaded to texture memory.
-The shader vzTMLUTShader applies the transfer function using color tables, which are applied to the texel values in the imaging pipeline of the OpenGL hardware.
+Using the OpenGL hardware, the shader vzTMLUTShader applies the transfer function in a system-dependent fashion.
 This process is much faster than doing the computation in software.
 Moreover, for every change to the transfer function, only the lookup table needs to be downloaded again, which is usually much faster than downloading the whole volume texture.
-Figure 4-6 shows the head data set used in Figure 4-5 on page 47 now rendered with vzTMLUTShader.
+Figure 4-6 shows the head data set used in Figure 4-5 on page 49 now rendered with vzTMLUTShader.
 Notice how use of the LUT shader allows getting rid of unwanted values in the data set.